neelchauhan/mpd-x/docs/mpd16.md

 >      version  : Version string               summary  : Daemon status summary
 >     [modem2]

-Mpd allows you to use only a prefix of a command, as long as the command is unambigous:
+mpdx allows you to use only a prefix of a command, as long as the command is unambigous:

 > ``